danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 - Given the activations $$Y$$ are sharded column-wise and the activations must be the left operand in the next GEMM $$O = YB$$, we can only shard the weights row-wise, so that the number of columns in the left operand (activations) match the number of rows in the right operand (weights) on each device, so we can complete a standard dot product operation.
 However, the resulting output matrices $$ [O_1, O_2] = [Y_1 B_1, Y_2 B_2] $$ will contain *partial* results that must be summed across devices before going through the next layer - dropout.

-- Matrix multiplication does not have the communiative property ($$AB \ne BA$$).
+- Matrix multiplication does not have the commutative property ($$AB \ne BA$$).
 Therefore, we can't swap around the order of our GEMM operands to make the current column-wise sharding of the activations more favorable, as the mathematics would diverge from the original, non-sharded computation.

 Between the two options of sharding the weight matrix $$B$$ row-wise or column-wise